adampiskorski/pyconza-regbot/README.md

 - GOOGLE_OAUTH_CLIENT_ID: Client ID for oAuth flow
 - GOOGLE_OAUTH_CLIENT_SECRET: Secret for oAuth flow

-- GOOGLE_SHEET_ID: The ID of the spread sheet to use for state management.
-- GOOGLE_SHEET_WORKSHEET_NAME: The human readable name of the specific sheet to use.

 For use with the PyConZA site and wafer:

 - WAFER_USERNAME: The username to sign on with.